 Trucks are no small expenditure; for many businesses that rely on them, it’s their primary asset.
 Buying used trucks might sound tempting, if you want to save on initial costs.
 However, depreciation will hamper your resale value, and long-term operation.
 Buying new means high residual value in your asset, and lower maintenance costs as your truck comes with new warranties, parts and other modcons.
 It also means they are more reliable, which could save you on certain types of business insurance.
 A well-maintained truck can last for years, or even decades.
 Sometimes buying new will cost more upfront, but lend itself to higher resale value later.

-Choosing a right truck
+Choosing the right truck

 Before buying, you must ask what problem your truck solves in your business.
 If you haul heavy loads, perishable foodstuffs, or liquids, the answer is clear-cut.
 However buying a smaller semi-trailer to begin with only to find out your hauling capacity is running out due to higher demand for your services, you will miss growing your business.
 You need to think about growth in your business, and your truck should solve any potential problems right from the start.
 Having a clear idea of how your truck will make money will also help you streamline your loan application process, too!.